objectiphy/annotations/README.md

 hoops and is not very tolerant of random non-standard annotations that you have not told it about.
 I think this is a little easier to use, and it should perform just as well as the Doctrine one.
-You can read any annotation with this reader (except nested annotations on a class).
+You can read any attribute or annotation with this reader (except nested annotations on a class).

 ## Requirements

 Objectiphy Annotations requires PHP 7.4 or higher.
 It has no other dependencies.
-I chose PHP 7.4 because that was the latest version at time of writing, and allowed me to use type hints on properties which earlier versions of PHP did not support.
+I chose PHP 7.4 because that was the latest version at time of initial writing, and allowed me to use type hints on properties which earlier versions of PHP did not support.
+It has been updated to read attributes in PHP 8 and beyond.

 ## Installation